Broadband Terms & Conditions – UK

-(a) This Contract cannot end during the first 12 calendar months from your Activation Date (“Minimum Term”) unless you, we or SHS have a right to do so under this Condition 11.
+(a) You will be in breach of this Contract if you end it during the first 12 calendar months from your Activation Date (“Minimum Term”) unless you, we or SHS have a right to do so under this Condition 11.
 After the Minimum Term, this Contract will continue until either you or we end it in a way set out in this Condition 11.
-During your Minimum Term, unless we agree otherwise, you cannot downgrade your chosen Product unless Conditions 1(f), 5(b)(ii) or 7(c), (d), or (e) apply or you downgrade as allowed under our Usage Policies after you have been automatically upgraded under that policy.
+During your Minimum Term, unless we agree otherwise, you cannot downgrade your chosen Product unless Conditions 1(f), 5(b)(ii) or 7(c), (d), or (e) apply or you downgrade as allowed under our Usage Policies after you have been upgraded under that policy.

-(b) You will have to pay us an early termination charge if this Contract ends before the end of the Minimum Term unless:
+(b) You will have to pay us an early termination charge if we end this Contract during your Minimum Term under Condition 11(h) or you end this Contract before the end of the Minimum Term unless:

 a.
 You have a right to end it under Condition 11(c) of this Contract; or

 b.
-You are exercising your right to cancel as set out in ‘Your Rights to Cancel Sky Broadband’ (see below); or
+You are exercising your statutory right to cancel as set out in ‘Your Rights to Cancel Your Order’ (see below); or

 i. for one of the reasons set out in conditions 11(a)(i) to (iv) of your Sky digital Subscription Contract; or